JetBrains-Research/codegen-metrics/README.md

 - To use it, run `git clone https://github.com/tree-sitter/tree-sitter-python.git build/tree-sitter-python`.

 ## Repository structure

+We expect all scripts to be run from the root directory of this repository.

 - `metrics_evaluation/grading` contains Python scripts that run simple GUI for grading HS and Conala datasets
 - `metrics_evaluation/metrics` contains code to run all the metrics studied in our work.
 For usage examples refer to `02-compute-metrics.ipynb`
 - `metrics_evaluation/metrics` contains code for bootstrapping and analysis.
 It is further used in `03-bootstrap.ipynb`